Community Chest

 Our vision is to support and invest in a thriving and diverse voluntary and community sector (VCS) to enable it to improve outcomes for Tower Hamlets residents.

-The Community Chest funding offers small grants to support a wide range of activities, projects, events and workshops.
+The Community Chest funding theme is a generic funding theme and will provide small amounts of funding to organisations so you can a wide range of activities, projects, community events and workshops.

 What outcomes do we want to achieve?